jonluca/PasteEnabler/README.md

 * Ability to right click content
 * Ability to autocomplete certain inputs
 * Ability to select text
+* Ability to drag and drop text to/from inputs

 Deployed on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/dhadehfniifbmemochpmbofcjckpdnnl/).